Give us a call now for an immediate match with a local pro.

 It takes roughly one to three days to have your HVAC system installed or replaced.
 If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
 This timeline can be determined by the size of your house, how easily accessible your system is, and any issues your technician runs into.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Andalusia, you may be able to make do with a furnace on the lower end of this range.
+In Andalusia, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
 In Andalusia, you'll likely need something on the higher end of this range.
 Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 There are a number of ways you can make your HVAC system more energy-efficient: